hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ## 8.6 FAIR

-HAPI metadata can be used to make data [FAIR](https://www.go-fair.org/fair-principles/).
-For each of the elements of FAIR listed here (and copied from https://www.go-fair.org/fair-principles/) we describe their relationship with the HAPI specification.
+For each of the elements of FAIR listed below (copied from https://www.go-fair.org/fair-principles/), we describe their relationship with the HAPI specification.

 HAPI is designed to be able to fully represent data that is itself already FAIR.
-Some aspects of HAPI adress FAIR directly, such as Interoperability, but aspects related to findabilty and persistent identifiers are outside the scope of an access service like HAPI and hence best addressed by the data provider.
+Some aspects of HAPI address FAIR directly, such as Interoperability, but aspects related to findability and persistent identifiers are outside the scope of an access service like HAPI and hence best addressed by the data provider.

 ### Findable